Showing all 15 results

 Applications of Foam/Sponge Rubber Extrusion

-The foam or sponge rubber profiles suit various industries and applications, including automotive, construction, HVAC, electronics, packaging, and more.
+The foam or sponge rubber profiles suit various.
+Industries and applications, including automotive, construction, HVAC, electronics, packaging, and more.
 They are used for sealing applications (gaskets and weatherstripping), insulation, cushioning, soundproofing, shock absorption, and vibration dampening.

 FAQs

 Foam/sponge rubber extrusions are commonly made of neoprene, EPDM (ethylene propylene diene monomer), silicone, and polyurethane.
-When selecting the material, it depends on the properties such as density, hardness, temperature, and chemical resistance.
+When selecting the material, it depends on the properties.
+Such as density, hardness, temperature, and chemical resistance.

 The working temperature of foam/sponge rubber extrusion depends on the specific type of rubber material used in the manufacturing process.
-Here are the approximate working temperature ranges for some commonly used foam/sponge rubber materials:
+Here are the approximate working temperature ranges for some used foam/sponge rubber materials:

-• Neoprene: Neoprene foam/sponge rubber typically has a working temperature range of -40°C to +120°C (-40°F to +248°F).
+• Neoprene: Neoprene foam/sponge rubber has a working temperature range of -40°C to +120°C (-40°F to +248°F).

 • EPDM: EPDM foam/sponge rubber has a broader operating temperature range of approximately -40°C to +150°C (-40°F to +302°F).

-• Silicone: Silicone foam/sponge rubber is known for its high-temperature resistance, typically with a working temperature range of -60°C to +230°C (-76°F to +446°F).
+• Silicone: Silicone foam/sponge rubber is known for its high-temperature resistance.
+It has a working temperature range of -60°C to +230°C (-76°F to +446°F).